-- 37.5 Employees eligible for parenting leave may request to: - 37.5.1 Extend the period of simultaneous (both parents) unpaid parenting leave; - 37.5.2 Return from parenting leave on a part-time basis or in a job share arrangement, to assist the employee settle into work and parental responsibilities. - 37.6 A temporary replacement employee may be specifically engaged or temporarily promoted or transferred, as a result of another employee going on parenting leave. - 37.7 Employer Paid Parental Leave - 37.7.1 Council will pay a 'top up' payment which will be calculated as the difference between the amount of the Federal Government's Parental Leave Payment (irrespective of whether the employee is eligible or has applied for the Federal Government's Parental Leave Payment) and the employee's ordinary weekly rate of pay for the period stipulated for payment under the Paid Parental Leave Act 2010 (Cth) as amended from time to time; - 37.7.2 In the event that the Federal Government Changes the Paid Parental Leave Act 2010, the parties to this agreement agree to consult with one another regarding the changes; - 37.7.3 In the event that the Federal Government reduces the Paid Parental Leave allowance, Council commits to continuing to pay the 'top up' payment, being calculated on the current salary of the employee less the current National minimum wage as prescribed by the Government for an 18-week period; - 37.7.4 To access the Employer Paid Parental Leave an employee must provide Council a certificate from a qualified medical practitioner stating the expected date of birth of the employee's child or letter from an adoption authority of a pending adoption, or foster care arrangement; - 37.7.5 Where a female employee suffers the termination of her pregnancy and is not in receipt of any other paid leave entitlement, Council will pay the Employer Paid Parental Leave for up to a four (4) week period.
+- 40.4 Those undertaking parenting leave are entitled to the following conditions: - 40.4.1 12 months' leave, including a combination of both paid and unpaid leave, with the right to extend for a further 12 months, up to a maximum period of 2 years; - 40.4.2 Any public or other statutory holiday that falls within the period of parental leave will be counted as a day of parental leave; - 40.4.3 Absence on paid parental leave will count as service, for personal leave, annual leave and long service leave; - 40.4.4 Part-time employment will be in line with the provisions of this Agreement which will also apply to pro-rata entitlements; - 40.5 Employees eligible for parenting leave may request to: - 40.5.1 Extend the period of simultaneous (both parents) unpaid parenting leave; - 40.5.2 Return from parenting leave on a part-time basis or in a job share arrangement, to assist the employee settle into work and parental responsibilities. - 40.6 A temporary replacement employee may be specifically engaged or temporarily promoted or transferred, as a result of another employee going on parenting leave. - 40.7 Employer Paid Parental Leave - 40.7.1 Council will pay a 'top up' payment which will be calculated as the difference between the amount of the Federal Government's Parental Leave Payment (irrespective of whether the employee is eligible or has applied for the Federal Government's Parental Leave Payment) and the employee's ordinary weekly rate of pay for the period stipulated for payment under the Paid Parental Leave Act 2010 (Cath) as amended from time to time; - 40.7.2 In the event that the Federal Government Changes the Paid Parental Leave Act 2010, the parties to this agreement agree to consult with one another regarding the changes; - 40.7.3 In the event that the Federal Government reduces the Paid Parental Leave allowance, Council commits to continuing to pay the 'top up' payment, being calculated on the current salary of the employee less the current National minimum wage as prescribed by the Government for an 18-week period;